GrammarViz2/grammarviz2_src/README.md

 ## Running

-To run the GrammarViz 2.0 GUI use `net.seninp.grammarviz.GrammarVizGUI` class, or run the `jar` from the command line: `$ java -Xmx2g -jar $ java -jar target/grammarviz2-0.0.1-SNAPSHOT-jar-with-dependencies.jar` (here I have allocated max of 2Gb of memory for the software).
+To run the GrammarViz 2.0 GUI use `net.seninp.grammarviz.GrammarVizGUI` class, or run the `jar` from the command line: `$ java -Xmx2g -jar target/grammarviz2-0.0.1-SNAPSHOT-jar-with-dependencies.jar` (here I have allocated max of 2Gb of memory for the software).

 ## Made with Aloha!
 ![Made with Aloha!](https://raw.githubusercontent.com/GrammarViz2/grammarviz2_src/master/data/aloha.jpg)